npty/blockchain-node-scripts/aleo/README.md

     ./create-gcloud-instance.sh -n YOUR_INSTANCE_NAME
 ```

+> Note: Replace YOUR_INSTANCE_NAME with your desired name

 ## Install deps and build Aleo binary

 Run the following command to run all required steps: